Investors want climate change risk disclosure

 It estimated that, depending on the climate scenario which actually occured, the average annual returns from the coal sub-sector could fall by anywhere between 18 percent and 74 percent over the next 35 years.

 The renewables sub-sector could see average annual returns increase by between 6 percent and 54 percent over the same period.

-Next story in National: Equal number of female, male lawyers for first time
+Next story in New Zealand: Equal number of female, male lawyers for first time

 Copyright © 2016, Radio New Zealand